NAB asks Sindh IGP to provide protection to complainant

 In an official letter addressed to IGP Sindh by Additional Director NAB Karachi, on behalf of Director General NAB, Karachi, Najaf Quli Mirza, a copy of which is available with The News, it referred to NAB conducting an inquiry against NICVD officials, and it was brought in their notice that some unscrupulous elements in the health facility are trying to harass and intimidate the complainants and whistle-blowers.

+Seeking police protection for the complainant, the NAB authorities asked the IGP Sindh to ensure that no further illegal, baseless FIRs are lodged against him again.

-Dr. Tariq Sheikh, a Medical Officer in the Sindh Health department, had joined the NICVD in 2016 as Staff Officer but was terminated from the job in September 2020.
+Dr. Tariq Sheikh, who was a Medical Officer in the Sindh Health department and private secretary to a Sindh minister, had joined the NICVD in 2016 as Staff Officer but was terminated from the job in September 2020.
+In October last, NAB Karachi had raised questions with secretary Health Sindh about terminating services of Dr. Tariq Shaikh’s from the NICVD.